 What is Cost Per Verified Delivery (CPVD)?

 Cost Per Verified Delivery is WilDi Maps' pricing model.
-You pay each time your message is delivered to a real phone moving through a real street segment you've leased.
-Background delivery starts at $0.20; tunnels and zones are priced higher for hyper-local precision (a 1-mile road strip or a 1-square-mile area you control).
-The delivery is GPS-verified — the device was physically present in the corridor at the time of delivery.
+You pay each time your message is delivered to a real phone moving through a real street segment you own.
+Background delivery starts from $0.25; tunnels and zones are priced higher for hyper-local precision (a 1-mile road strip or a 1-square-mile area you control).
+The delivery is GPS-verified: the device was physically present in the corridor at the time of delivery.
 No bots, no off-screen impressions, no auction, no Middleman Tax.
 CPVD replaces impression-based pricing (CPM) and shared-lead pricing that traditionally hide most of a window contractor's ad budget in intermediary fees.

 When does a WilDi zone outperform Google Ads for a Jacksonville window installer?